ABOUT RUTH HARRIS

 Teacher Shortages

 Our county faces a critical challenge in recruiting and retaining quality teachers due to barriers like affordable housing, childcare, and job opportunities for spouses.
-To address this, we need innovative solutions, such as offering scholarships to encourage local individuals to enter the teaching profession and incentives to keep good teachers--both financial and by improving work conditions.
-In addition, we should make sure our teachers are trained to take advantage of all the AI tools that have been and will be coming out in the near future to assist classroom teachers.
+To address this, we need innovative solutions, such as offering scholarships and mentoring programs to encourage local individuals to enter the teaching profession as well as incentives to keep good teachers--both financial and by improving work conditions.
+In addition, we should make sure our teachers have access to and are trained to take advantage of all the AI tools that have been and will be coming out in the near future to assist classroom teachers.
 These tools will improve teacher efficiency by taking on much of the paperwork and administrative tasks teachers must do.